Shifted CholeskyQR for sparse matrices: Introduction

 \subsection{Outline of this work}

 The paper is organized as follows.
-We provide a literature review of relevant results and methods in \cref{sec:LR}.
-In \cref{sec:Common}, we conduct a theoretical analysis of Shifted CholeskyQR3 for sparse matrices and prove \cref{thm 4.1}-\cref{thm 4.4}, which constitutes the key part of this work.
-Following the theoretical analysis, we perform numerical experiments using typical examples from real-world problems and present the results in \cref{sec:experiments}.
-Finally, we summarize the conclusions and innovative points in \cref{sec:conclusions}.
+We show some theoretical results shown in the existing works in Section~\ref{sec:LR}, which will be used in this work.
+In Section~\ref{sec:Common}, we provide a theoretical analysis of SCholeskyQR3 for the sparse matrices and prove Theorem~\ref{THM 4.2}-Theorem~\ref{THM 4.1}, which constitutes the key part of this work.
+Following the theoretical analysis, we perform numerical experiments using typical examples from some real-world problems and present the results in Section~\ref{sec:experiments}.
+Finally, we summarize the results in Section~\ref{sec:conclusions}.